 • MILPDS and SURF Updates for Education Levels, Codes, and Progress

 • On-Base Schools Information (Traditional Classroom or On-Line Learning)

-Check out the April 2017 Education & Training newsletter Click here.
+Read the August 2017 Education & Training newsletter.
+Click here.

 Civilian Developmental Education